MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

     1. These are to uphold Microsoft’s promise on privacy and compliance.
 2. These reports honor Microsoft 365 level “admin report setting” about concealing or displaying team/user details.
 For more information, see [Show user details in the reports](/microsoft-365/admin/activity-reports/activity-reports?view=o365-worldwide&preserve-view=true).
 When a global administrator configures “conceal team/user details”, reports show obfuscated user/team names instead of their display names.

-### Known Issues
+#### Known issues

-1. On time-series charts, last day’s data is empty.
+1. On the time-series charts, last day’s data is empty.
 For example, on 2/17, time-series chart doesn’t have data for 2/17; so, the data of 2/16 is shown since the lines stop at 2/16.
-1. Widget location customizations on dashboard have yet been persisted across sessions.
+1. Widget location customizations on dashboard are yet to be persisted across sessions.
 1. Csv download hasn’t been enabled.
 1. Very large events may have a small chance of data categorization error.
 For example, a very large team with very few guest users may not be categorized as “with guest users”.
 We're making improvements to address this issue.

-### Remove data obfuscation
+#### Remove data obfuscation

 Three widgets - External collaboration activity by team, External collaboration activity by user, and Guest user activity - use data obfuscation (in other words, concealing the data).
 To reveal the data, perform the following steps.